 - Included in Definition 1 a) of the

 - Considered to be high-volume dischargers (releasing greater than 300 m3 of wastewater into the sewer system in a 30-day period).

 Over the next year, Metro Vancouver will work with health care authorities, hospitals and other key stakeholders to better understand their existing practices and develop the requirements for Pollution Prevention Plans.

-The project is currently in Phase 1.
-Metro Vancouver is working with healthcare authorities and hospitals to gather information on current wastewater management practices.
+The project is currently in Phase 2.
+Metro Vancouver is working with healthcare authorities and hospitals to get input on the draft requirements.